MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/setup-cloud-management-gateway.md

 ## Configure client-facing roles for CMG traffic

 Configure the management point and software update point site systems to accept CMG traffic.
-Perform this procedure on the primary site, for all management points and software update points that service internet-based clients.
+Do this procedure on the primary site, for all management points and software update points that service internet-based clients.

-1. In the Configuration Manager console, go to the **Administration** workspace, expand **Site Configuration**, right-click **Servers and Site System Roles**, and select **Management point** from the list.
+1. In the Configuration Manager console, go to the **Administration** workspace, expand **Site Configuration**, and select the **Servers and Site System Roles** node.
+On the Home tab of the ribbon, in the View group, select **Servers with Role**.
+Then select **Management point** from the list.

 2. Select the site system server you want to configure for CMG traffic.
-Select the **Management point** role in the details pane, and then click **Properties** in the ribbon.
+Select the **Management point** role in the details pane, and then select **Properties** in the ribbon.

 3. In the Management point properties sheet under Client Connections, check the box next to **Allow Configuration Manager cloud management gateway traffic**.
     - Depending upon your CMG design and Configuration Manager version, you may need to enable the **HTTPS** option.
 For more information, see [Enable management point for HTTPS](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#enable-management-point-for-https).

-4. Click **OK**.
+4. Select **OK** to close the management point properties window.

 Repeat these steps for additional management points as needed, and for any software update points.